 Over the last 7 years, we have developed a chapter framework that scales.
-With the power of fiscal sponsorship, we empower our mentors to bring S.T.E.M. education to 30,000+ students while we handle the nonprofit paperwork.
+With the power of fiscal sponsorship, we empower our mentors to bring S.T.E.M. education to 50,000+ students while we handle the tax-exempt paperwork.

 If you work in tech, we welcome you to apply to be a member of a Hacker Fund chapter.
 Not all members of Hacker Fund Mentor Chapters are software engineers, designers, or data scientists.

 Once you submit your application, a senior member of our onboarding team will reach out to discuss your volunteering goals, your experience with mentorship, and any questions you may have about the program.